husseinhareb/term-typist/README.md

 ```

 This will:
-- Create the data directory at `~/.local/share/term-typist/`
-- Copy word lists to the data directory
-- Build the release binary
+- Build the release binary with embedded word dictionaries
 - Install the binary to `/usr/bin/`

 ### Running